icculus/ControllerImage/README.md

 If you want to contribute your new art in the public domain, we will be happy to include it with this project, so other people making games with the same vibe can take advantage of it!

+Regarding the format in the art folder; each SVG filename is split into two parts, like this: `<buttonname>_<variantID>.svg`. `<buttonname>` is sourced from SDL directly - using `SDL_GetGamepadButtonFromString`.
+The `<variantID>` is relevant only to ControllerImage, and by default can load up to `CONTROLLERIMAGE_MAX_GAMEPAD_VARIANTS` (currently 8, with a minimum of 1).
+The "default" configuration for any given button is `0`, and if a variant doesn't exist, that will be loaded instead.

+For keyboard keys, the names are also sourced from SDL, but this has some caveats.
+First, names are checked using `SDL_GetScancodeFromName`.
+This covers most keys, and will properly handle OS-specific key changes.
+So for example, when SDL detects a Windows keyboard, `left_windows_0.svg` will be loaded for `SDL_SCANCODE_LGUI`, and for Linux, `left_gui_0.svg` will be loaded instead.

+Naturally, there are several keys that aren't permissable as filenames directly; so we have a special table at the top of `controllerimage.c` to mitigate this, and keep all of our filenames human-readable.
+This is also true for mouse buttons, which have no strings we can source from SDL.